 Registering to Vote in New Hampshire

-New Hampshire voters are well know for their fierce independence and active participation in helping to choose our nation’s leaders.
+New Hampshire voters are well known for their fierce independence and active participation in helping to choose our nation’s leaders.
 NH voters have a long history of picking winning candidates and surprising the “political pundits” on election day.
-Thousands of residents brave the winter weather to visit with the candidates and listen to their pleas as they speak at town hall meetings, coffee shops and address civic groups.
+Thousands of residents brave the winter weather to visit with the candidates and listen to their pleas as they speak at town hall meetings, coffee shops, and address civic groups.
 Follow the information below to Vote in New Hampshire.

 State of NH Voter Information Lookup